Err Is Human To Forgive Is Divine

 Q: Is forgiveness the same as forgetting?

 A: No, forgiveness is not the same as forgetting.
-Forgiveness involves releasing feelings of anger and resentment, while forgetting involves erasing the memory of the event.
-It is possible to forgive someone without forgetting what they did.
+So naturally, forgiveness involves releasing feelings of anger and resentment, while forgetting involves erasing the memory of the event.
+It is possible to forgive someone without forgetting what they did Turns out it matters..

 Q: Does forgiveness mean condoning the behavior?